 The next few months were busy ones for Lady Burton.
 It is hard under any circumstances to break up a home of eighteen years, and harder still when it has to be done as economically and expeditiously as possible.
 She placed out all her old and trusted servants; she endeavoured to find friends to take on the care of many of the aged and poor people who were more or less dependent on her; she wound up the institutions of which she was President; she paid her debts, and said good-bye to all her friends.
 She refused to sell any of the furniture or effects of the home she had loved so well.
 She said it would be like selling her friends.
 So she packed the few things she thought she would want to furnish her flat in London, and all her husband's and her own personal effects, his library and manuscripts, and she gave away the rest of the furniture where she thought it would be useful or valued.
 These duties occupied her fourteen weeks in all, and she worked every day early and late, the only break in her labours being her frequent visits to the chapelle ardente where the remains of her husband were reposing, preparatory to being carried to England.
 The only comfort to her in this time of sorrow was a visit from her cousin, Canon Waterton of Carlisle, a scholarly and cultured ecclesiastic, who, in addition to providing her with spiritual consolation, also gave her much valuable advice as to the disposition of the books and manuscripts.
-In order to guard against any misconception, however.
-I should like to add that Canon Waterton did not come to Trieste until some time after The Scented Garden had been burned.
-That act, in spite of all that has been said to the contrary, was entirely Lady Burton's own act, influenced by no priest, layman, or any person whatever.
-She spoke of it afterwards as a secret between herself and the dead husband.
+In order to guard against any misconception, however, I should like to add that Canon Waterton did not come to Trieste until some time after The Scented Garden had been burned.
+That act, in spite of all that has been said to the contrary, was entire Burton's own act, influenced by no priest, layma person whatever.
+She spoke of it afterwar secret between herself and the dead husband.

-So this year (1890), the saddest in Lady Burton's life, came to an end.
-On January 20, 1891, she caused her husband's remains to be removed from the chapel and conveyed on board the Cunard steamer Palmyra.
-She herself was going to England by the quicker route overland.
+So this year (1890), the saddest in Lady life, came to an end.
+On January 20, 15 caused her husband's remains to be remove the chapel and conveyed on board the Cunard Palmyra.
+She herself was going to England quicker route overland.

-Her work now being done, a few days later Lady Burton left Trieste for the last time.
-The evening before her departure twenty of her friends came up to spend the last hours with her.
-She walked round every room, recalling her life in her happy home.
-She visited every nook and cranny of the garden; she sat under the linden tree where she and her husband had spent so many quiet hours, and she gazed at the beautiful views for the last time.
-This went on till the time came for her to leave.
-Many friends came to accompany her to the station.
-When she arrived she found that she had to face quite a demonstration.
-All the leading people in Trieste and the authorities of the city, all the children of the orphanage in which she had taken so keen an interest, all the poor whom she had helped, and all her private friends, who were many, were there to bid her good-bye and offer her flowers.
-She says: "It was an awful trial not to make an exhibition of myself, and I was glad when the train steamed out; but for a whole hour, ascending the beautiful road close to the sea and Miramar and Trieste, I never took my misty eyes off Trieste and our home where I had been so happy for eighteen years."
+Her work now being done, a few days lat Burton left Trieste for the last time. before her departure twenty of her friends to spend the last hours with her.
+She walke every room, recalling her life in her happy hor visited every nook and cranny of the garden: under the linden tree where she and her husl spent so many quiet hours, and she gazed beautiful views for the last time. the time came for her to leave.
+Many frier to accompany her to the station.
+When she she found that she had to face quite a demor All the leading people in Trieste and the at of the city, all the children of the orph: which she had taken so keen an interest, all whom she had helped, and all her private frie were many, were there to bid her good-bye : her flowers.
+She says: "It was an awful tria make an exhibition of myself, and I was gl the train steamed out; but for a whole hour, a the beautiful road close to the sea and Mira

+Trieste, I never took my misty eyes off Trieste and our home where I had been so happy for eighteen years."